 Property Default Value Description EXTRACTONLY Extracts the .msi installation file, but does not run the installer.
 A C++ runtime package and MSSQL driver only are installed.
-FMESERVERHOSTNAM E The machine name on which the installer is running Host name of the machine that runs the FME Flow Core .
+COREHOSTNAME localhost if an Express installation; otherwise, the machine name on which the installer is running.
+Host name of the machine that runs the FME Flow Core .

 Property Default Value Description

-INSTALLDIR C:\Program Files\FMEServer or C:\apps\FMEServer The FME Flow install directory.
+INSTALLDIR C:\Program Files\FMEFlow or C:\apps\FMEFlow The FME Flow install directory.
 If you change this value the path must end in "\".
-For example, INSTALLDIR=C:\apps\FMEServe r\ Note You may require quotes to escape spaces in paths.
+For example, INSTALLDIR=C:\apps\FMEFlo w\ Note You may require quotes to escape spaces in paths.
 From the Windows Command Prompt, use eight quotes.
-For example, """"""""C:\ProgramD ata\Safe Software\FME Server""""""".
-From Windows PowerShell,

-use sixteen quotes.
+For example, """""""C:\Program Data\Safe Software\FME Flow""""""".
+From Windows PowerShell, use sixteen quotes.
 For example,

-Program

-Files\FMEServe

-r""""""."."."."
+""""""""""""""""""""""""""""""""""""""

-Property Default Value Description FMESERVERUSER local system account The Windows user account that will run the FME Flow System Services.
+Property Default Value Description FMEFLOWUSER local system account The Windows user account that will run the FME Flow System Services.
 This account must have: • Read/Write access to the FME Flow System Share, where FME Flow stores Repositories and Resources files.
 (For more information, see Provide a Remote File System for the FME Flow System Share.) • Read/Write access to the FME Flow installation directory. • "Log on as a service" rights on this machine.
 For more information, see this Microsoft Docs article.
-FMESERVERUSERPASS WORD If FMESERVERUSER is specified, the user account password.
+FMEFLOWUSERPASSW ORD If FMEFLOWUSER is specified, the user account password.

-Property Default Value Description FMESERVERSHAREDDA TA C:\ProgramData\Safe Software\FME Server The path to the FME Flow System Share directory, where FME Flow stores Repositories and Resources files.
+Property Default Value Description FMEFLOWSHAREDDAT A C:\ProgramData\Safe Software\FMEFlow The path to the FME Flow System Share directory, where FME Flow stores Repositories and Resources files.
 Path names are case-sensitive.
 Note You may require quotes to escape spaces in paths.
 From the Windows Command Prompt, use eight quotes.
-For example, """""""""""""""""""""""""""""""""""" Program Files\FMEServe r"""""""""""""""""""""""""""""""""
+For example, """"""""""""""""""""""""""""""""""""